Flying Self-Driving Cars Will Be Demonstrated By End Of 2017, Says Airbus Group CEO

 After all, we have mostly moved on from the horse and carriage standard of two hundred years ago.

 Another major obstacle in the way of flying self-driving cars is the world’s electrical grid.
-The infrastructure has been crumbling for decades and attempting to fix it could easily disrupt lives and lead to legal hassles.
+The infrastructure has been crumbling for decades, and attempting to fix it could easily disrupt lives and lead to legal hassles.
 The drain on the electrical grid from likely millions of autonomous cars might be too much for what we have left.
 In order to prepare for such a massive drain, we would need to fix the world’s infrastructure and enable greater amounts of power to be used on the consumer level.

 Airbus Group CEO Tom Enders is optimistic, though.
 At the Digital Life Design conference in Munich recently, he mentioned that urban transportation had gone underground, which was a feat all by itself, only 100 years ago.
 Technically, “underground” transportation started when the railroads were built through the Rocky Mountains.